 Paul Spicer (conductor) and Deborah Mawer (musicology).

-The post of Musical Director for the Spring Term 2017 is Phil Ypres-Smith
+The post of Musical Director for the Summer Term 2018 is Phil Ypres-Smith

 studied singing and organ at the Birmingham School of Music.
 During